mopioid/Borderlands-Twitch-Integration/README.md

 At the start of each voting cycle, the voting cycle clock begins counting down.
 The bot announces the winning modifier in chat, followed by the new list of candidates to vote on, as well as voting instructions.
 Users may begin voting immediately.
 The stream overlay is continuously updated with the currently active modifier, the current modifier candidates, and the live voting timer.

+Users may change their votes during a voting cycle, simply by revoting.
+(Their vote is not counted twice, but changed to the candidate they voted to last.)

 In the event of a tie at the end of a voting cycle, a random modifier is select from the list of forerunners.

 Borderlands Twitch Integration is turned off by unchecking the same "Enabled" box used to turn it on.